synergy-design-system/synergy-design-system/packages/tokens/README.md

 ## Documentation

 ### Building the tokens
+Tokens are a mix of [Figma Variables](https://help.figma.com/hc/en-us/articles/15339657135383-Guide-to-variables-in-Figma) and [Figma styles](https://help.figma.com/hc/en-us/articles/360039238753-Styles-in-Figma-Design).
+They are fetched from Figma via [Figma API](https://www.figma.com/developers/api).

+To trigger a new fetching use `pnpm fetch:figma`, to update the tokens.
+This scripts needs the figma access token (e.g. `export FIGMA_TOKEN=figd_MY_TOKEN`) and optionally the figma file id (e.g. `export FIGMA_FILE_ID=my-file-id`), so it knows, where it should fetch the tokens from.
+If not available, it fetches the tokens from the main (*"bZFqk9urD3NlghGUKrkKCR"*)

+#### Figma variables
+The variables are created to support several modes.
+Currently supported modes are:
+- **sick2018-light**
+- **sick2018-dark**

+For each mode a json file is created, with the corresponding tokens and values.

+#### Figma styles
+For the styles a separate `styles.json` is created.

+#### Output
 Outputs of the tokens are created using [Style Dictionary](https://amzn.github.io/style-dictionary/).
 You can trigger a build using `pnpm build` in the `tokens` package root.
 This will create the css themes (located in `dist/themes/light.css` and `dist/themes/dark.css`), as well as the JavaScript exports (located at `dist/js/index.js`) and scss variables (`dist/scss/_tokens.scss`).